Diversity within the Community

 - More theater companies per capita anywhere but New York—including the renowned Guthrie Theater, the multicultural Mixed Blood Theater, and Penumbra Theater—one of the nation's premier African-American theaters...plus the best national theater and comedy shows on tour.

 - A vibrant music scene—from the classical and popular lineups of the Ordway Theater and Orchestra Hall to blues and jazz venues to funky Warehouse District clubs.
-The artist formerly known as Prince has his recording studio here; so do mega-hit producers Terry Lewis and Jimmy "Jam" Harris.
-And Northrop Auditorium right on campus hosts musical headliners in rock and hip-hop, plus renowned dance troupes such as Alvin Ailey.
+There is also the Northrop Auditorium right on campus hosts musical headliners in rock and hip-hop, plus renowned dance troupes such as Alvin Ailey, and many more.

 - Even the seasons are diverse, with something for everyone: sunny, warm summers, lush springs, crisp maroon-and-gold autumns, and, of course, brisk, snowy winters.
 Each season finds people outdoors enjoying the Mississippi River (which runs through the University campus) and miles of beautiful city lakes, parks, and trails—for walking, biking, in-line skating, ice skating, skiing, golfing, swimming, or sailing, plus outdoor concerts or festivals year-round (from the St. Paul Winter Carnival to Cinco de Mayo, the Uptown Arts Fair, and much more.)